-- Staff supervising overall program operations have, at a minimum, a bachelor's degree in a human service-related field and/or demonstrated ability and experience that qualifies them to assume such responsibility. - All program staff have job descriptions that address tasks staff must perform and the minimum qualifications for the position. - Case managers provide case management with the designated Case Management Tool on a frequent basis (every six months minimum) for all clients. - Organizations should share and train all program staff on the NC Balance of State Transitional Housing Written Standards.
+- All program staff have job descriptions that address tasks staff must perform and the minimum qualifications for the position. - Case managers provide case management with the designated Case Management Tool on a frequent basis (every six months minimum) for all clients. - Organizations should share and train all program staff on the NC Balance of State Transitional Housing Written Standards.

-STANDARD: Programs will actively participate in their community's coordinated assessment system.
+STANDARD: Programs will actively participate in their community's coordinated entry system.
 The program will limit entry requirements to ensure that the program serves the most vulnerable individuals and families needing assistance.

-- All adult program participants must meet the following program eligibility requirements: - o 18 years or older - Literally homeless, imminently at risk of homelessness, and/or fleeing or attempting to flee domestic violence (see definitions listed above for Category 1, 2, and 4 of the homelessness definition) - Programs may not require clients to meet additional program eligibility requirements except for the following: - o Chronically homeless - o Residency requirements (abiding by the language of the occupancy agreement) - All CoC and ESG recipients must use the standard order of priority for documenting evidence to determine homeless status and chronically homeless status.
+- All adult program participants must meet the following program eligibility requirements: - o 18 years or older - Literally homeless, imminently at risk of homelessness, and/or fleeing or attempting to flee domestic violence (see definitions listed above for Category 1, 2, and 4 of the homelessness definition) - Programs may not require clients to meet additional program eligibility requirements except for the following: - Chronically homeless - Residency requirements (abiding by the language of the occupancy agreement) - All CoC and ESG recipients must use the standard order of priority for documenting evidence to determine homeless status and chronically homeless status.
 Grantees must document in the client file that the agency attempted to obtain documentation in the preferred order.
-The order should be as follows: - Third-party documentation (including HMIS) - o Intake worker observations through outreach and visual assessment - o Self-certification of the person receiving assistance - Programs can only turn away individuals and families experiencing homelessness from program entry for the following reasons: - Household make-up (provided it does not violate HUD's Fair Housing and Equal Opportunity requirements): singles-only programs can disqualify households with children; families-only programs can disqualify single individuals - o All program beds are full - If the program has in residence at least one family with a child under the age of 18, the program may exclude registered sex offenders and persons with a criminal record that includes a violent crime from the program so long as the child resides in the same housing facility (24 CFR 578.93)
+The order should be as follows: - Third-party documentation (including HMIS) - o Intake worker observations through outreach and visual assessment - Self-certification of the person receiving assistance - Programs can only turn away individuals and families experiencing homelessness from program entry for the following reasons: - Household make-up (provided it does not violate HUD's Fair Housing and Equal Opportunity requirements): singles-only programs can disqualify households with children; families-only programs can disqualify single individuals - All program beds are full - If the program has in residence at least one family with a child under the age of 18, the program may exclude registered sex offenders and persons with a criminal record that includes a violent crime from the program so long as the child resides in the same housing facility (24 CFR 578.93) - Programs cannot disqualify an individual or family from entry because of employment status or lack of income. - Programs cannot disqualify an individual or family because of evictions of poor rental history. - Programs may make services available and encourage adult household members to participate in program services but cannot make service usage a requirement to deny initial or ongoing assistance.

-- Programs cannot disqualify an individual or family from entry because of employment status or lack of income. - Programs cannot disqualify an individual or family because of evictions of poor rental history. - Programs may make services available and encourage adult household members to participate in program services, but cannot make service usage a requirement to deny initial or ongoing assistance. - Programs will maintain release of information, case notes, and all pertinent demographic and identifying data in HMIS as allowable by program type.
+Programs will maintain release of information, case notes, and all pertinent demographic and identifying data in HMIS as allowable by program type.
 Paper files should be maintained in a locked cabinet behind a locked door with access strictly reserved for case workers and administrators who need said information.